UniversalDependencies/docs/_el/feat/Tense.md

 takes / will take place, in relation to the current moment or to another action in the utterance.

+In Modern Greek tenses are formed periphrastically mainly (composite tenses).
+There are three stand-alone verb forms, i.e., not supported by auxiliaries, that bear Tense: one that, arguably, is not marked for tense and is classified  as "Pres" although it is also used in the so-called Future tense formations, and two forms marked for "Past" that differ in terms of aspect (perfect, imperfect).
+There is no verb form marked for Future; instead, there is the particle _θα_ that is considered an auxiliary in the Greek treebanks and is assigned the tense feature "Fut" but see the comment in the documentation of Future tense.

+<b>All verb and auxiliary forms in composite tenses preserve their tense and mood features, if they are defined for them.</b>

 ### <a name="Past">`Past`</a>: past tense